horrorscopes/horrorscopes-api/README.md

 # horrorscopes-api

-backend side of the horrorscopes app
+Backend side of the horrorscopes app.
+Not for the faint of heart